Next Top Model (Greek TV series) season 1: Episode 10

 The girls prepared their dancing moves for an upcoming music video.
 Dimitra struggled to cope with the other girls and decided not to participate after visiting the hospital.
 Seraina, Nayla, Ramona & Ioanna were chosen to have the chance to walk in Kathy Heyndels runway show, but they learned that only two of them will be selected.
 Vicky visited the house to teach the girls how to vary their emotions in front of the camera.
 The girls took some test shots showcasing different emotions and Vicky revealed later that this was an actual challenge.
 Monika was the winner and picked Seraina to share two pieces of expensive jewelry.
 The January issue of Madame Figaro arrived at the house and Ioanna & Maria got very excited to be featured on a spread.
 Later on, the girls shot a music video with Nayla starring as a previous prize.
 At the go-see for Kathy Heyndels runway show, Seraina & Nayla impressed the most and won the challenge.
-The girls had to depict a pillow fight scene in bed with a male model for their photo shoot.
+The girls had to depict a pillow fight scene in bed with Greek international model Dimitris Alexandrou for their photo shoot.

 During judging, the challenge demanded the girls to strike a different pose whenever music stopped.
 Athina & Monika were determined the winners by the judges.
 Christina & Ramona landed in bottom two, but Ramona decided to quit.
 The two girls asked Vicky to announce the actual eliminee, but Vicky told the girls that there was no reason to know the result as Ramona had already quit.
 However she was seen holding Ramona's picture in her hands.